 Managing editor, Stephanie Barbé Hammer is a seven-time Pushcart Prize nominee in fiction, nonfiction and poetry.
 She has published short stories, poems and lyric essays in the Bellevue Literary Review, GRAVEL, Birds We Piled Loosely, Pearl, and the Hayden’s Ferry Review among other places.
 She is the author of two magical realist novels, two poetry chapbooks, one full-length poetry collection, a novelette and a how-to-write magical realism manual.
 Originally from Manhattan, Stephanie now lives on Whidbey Island, where she keeps on trying to walk to coffee.
 She teaches writing at Hugo House, Edmonds College, and the Inlandia Institute.

-Lorna Reese is a founder and has been managing editor of SHARK REEF for most of its years.
-For several of them, she worked with a different co-editor for each issue of the magazine, loving the collaboration with other writers.
-Her co-editor for the past few years has been Jeremiah O’Hagan, whom she considers to be brilliant.
-Her memoirs and fiction been published in SHARK REEF, The Sun Magazine and The Islands Weekly.
-She delights in acting as a sort of midwife for other writers and has made the acknowledgements page of at least eight books.
+Now “managing editor emerita,” Lorna Reese is a founder and was managing editor of SHARK REEF for most of its first eighteen years.
+She worked with different co-editors for each issue of the magazine, loving the collaboration with other writers and artists.
+Lorna lives on Lopez Island, WA and continues at SHARK REEF, working mostly behind the scenes.
+Her memoir essays and fiction have been published in SHARK REEF, The Sun Magazine and The Islands Weekly.
+She delights in acting as a sort of midwife for other writers and has made the acknowledgements page of well over 20 books.